 In this TSS TMDL, the rationale for determining whether the permitted source is assigned to the LA or WLA is based on explicitly specified TSS permit limits, data availability, and scale.
-In the Youghiogheny River Watershed, permits with specific TSS limits, and corresponding flow information, are assigned to the WLA.
+In the Upper North Branch Potomac River Watershed, permits with specific TSS limits, and corresponding flow information, are assigned to the WLA.
 In this case detailed information is available to accurately estimate the WLA.
 If specific TSS limits are not explicitly stated in the permit, then TSS loads are expected to be either (1) de minimis or (2) rainfall-driven and thus highly variable.
 If loads are de minimis, then they pose little or no risk to the aquatic environment and are not a significant source.
 Rainfall driven loads are difficult to quantify due to high variability in precipitation events and, in some cases, lack of available site-specific outfall information.
 Rainfall-driven loads will be assigned to the WLA at an appropriate scale.

 The Department has decided to apply EPA's criterion for MS4 permitting requirements (population>100,000) as the appropriate scale for assigning rainfall-driven permitted TSS loads to the WLA.
 The justification is that as the areal extent of the permitted source increases relative to the total watershed size, the TSS load estimate will be more significant compared to the total watershed load and as a result will become more reliable in its estimate.
 Therefore, when a watershed includes a Municipal Separate Stormwater System (MS4) permitted jurisdiction, all rainfall driven permitted TSS sources within the MS4 permitted area, without explicit TSS limits, will be included in the WLA of the TMDL as one lumped allocation.
-At this scale, the TSS load is expected to be more significant compared to the total watershed load and more reliable in its estimate.
-It is also important to point out that discharges associated with industrial activity, whether in the WLA or LA of a TMDL, already include a specific set of best management practices (BMPs) as per the permit requirements.
+At this scale, the TSS load is expected to be more significant compared to the total watershed watershed with industrial activity, whether in the WLA or LA of a TMDL, already include a specific set of best management practices (BMPs) as per the permit requirements.

-There are no MS4 permits in the Youghiogheny River watershed.
-Therefore all rainfalldriven TSS loads will be allocated to the LA.
+There are no MS4 permits in the Upper North Branch Potomac River watershed.
+Therefore, all rainfall-driven TSS loads will be allocated to the LA.
 These include loads from agricultural land, extractive land, forested land, and developed land.
-There are 15 permitted sources with explicit TSS limits (see Tables B-2, B-3, and B-4), which consist of 9 municipal, 2 industrial, and 4 mining permits.
+There are 16 permitted sources with explicit TSS limits (see Table B-2).
 The estimated TSS loads from these sources are assigned to the WLA using the current permit limits.
-For more information, see Table B-1 located in appendix B, which lists the resulting allocation decision for the 19 permitted sources in the Youghiogheny River watershed.
+For more information, see Table B-1 located in Appendix B, which lists the resulting allocation decision for the 17 permitted sources in the Upper North Branch Potomac River watershed.